 The cost of providing facilities and infrastructure to cater for growth can vary for different areas of the city.
 To reflect this, development contributions for most activities are assessed based on the catchment or area of the city the development is located in.

 The Council currently uses catchments to assess development contributions required for neighbourhood parks, water supply, wastewater collection, wastewater treatment and disposal, stormwater and flood protection, road network, public transport and active transport.

-The Council currently has three development contribution rebate schemes operating.
+The Council currently has two development contribution rebate schemes operating.